Save our Maintained Nursery Schools

 • adequate funding should be in place to support children with SEND, and the processes to obtain it should be quicker and less onerous, with the emphasis shifting to reporting.
 There should be a guarantee of high needs block funding for the early years for those with the most complex needs, alongside reformed SENIF and DAF funding.

-• Funding for Free “School” Meals in nursery and an extension of children’s entitlement to a free meal in nursery, regardless of the type of setting they attend.
+• funding should be provided for Free “School” Meals in nursery and children’s should be entitled to a free meal in nursery, regardless of the type of setting they attend, not only if they are in a school as at present.

-Adequate funding for maintained nursery schools, and a programme of expansion into areas of disadvantage where there is currently a dearth of provision would pay for itself in terms of children’s improved outcomes in relation to education, health and social costs over the life course.
-It provides an infrastructure for raising quality across the early years sector.
-We urge the next government to invest in nursery schools to save the taxpayer in the longer term.
+Adequate funding for maintained nursery schools, and a programme of expansion into areas of disadvantage where there is currently a dearth of provision would pay for itself in terms of higher quality provision leading to children’s improved outcomes in relation to education, health and social costs over the life course.

 [1] The Effective Provision of Pre-School Education (EPPE) Project: Findings from Pre-school to end of Key Stage1